17 Beautiful Shrubs with Purple Flowers

 Azaleas need watering if the foliage becomes dull and loses turgor.

-Azaleas are some of the most popular of all flowering shrubs.
+Azaleas are some of the most popular flowering shrubs.
 It’s easy to see why!
-They have beautiful, trumpet-shaped flowers in bright colors.
-Part of the genus Rhododendron, they are almost tropical in appearance.
-Besides many shades of purple, you’ll find this flowering shrub in every shade of pink, red, white, and yellow.
+They produce beautiful, trumpet-shaped flowers in bright, vibrant colors.
+Part of the genus Rhododendron, they have an almost tropical appearance.
+In addition to many shades of purple, you’ll find this flowering shrub in every shade of pink, red, white, and yellow.

-The flowers grow densely across the low-lying shrub.
-If you’re looking for evergreen purple flowering shrubs, it’s important to know that deciduous azaleas are hardier than evergreen azaleas.
-The deciduous varieties bloom spring through fall.
-Give them acidic nutrient-rich soil that is well-drained, and they’ll thrive.
+The flowers grow densely across the shrub.
+If you’re looking for evergreen purple flowering shrubs, it’s important to note that deciduous azaleas are generally hardier than evergreen varieties.
+The deciduous types bloom from spring through fall.
+Give them acidic, nutrient-rich soil that is well-drained, and they’ll thrive.
 These shrubs also do quite well in shade.

 Blue Mist Spiraea